ScottDikowitz/Instashare/README.md

 link to the location index page.
 [Details][phase-three]

-## Phase 4: Search(1 day)
+## Phase 4: Search and liking(1 day)
-Here I will implement search.
+First I will allow a user to like a post.
+Then I will implement search.
 A user can search for another user or search for a tag.
 [Details][phase-four]

 ##Phase 5: Styling and refactoring, explore page(2)